BJNSTNKVC/laravel-form-components/README.md

 All components come with two different border styles, `full` and `bottom`.
 In order to change component border style, add `border` property equal to one of the options listed above to your component of choice.

-If you'd like to set a certain border style by default for all components, simply add **COMPONENT_BORDER** property to your `.env` file.
+If you'd like to set a certain border style by default for all components, simply change `component_border` in your published `form_components.php` file.

 Depending on the `label-type` choice, component will look as follows: